Queyrouzec/DevScript/README.md

 ```
 - You should be allowed to put exclusively classes, exclusively keywords or some other exclusive type as your enum.
 - You should have to opt into matching multiple statements.
+- Match statements shouldn't break by default seeing as I've never actually seen a statement that's supposed to match
+twice in the real world. (tenative)
 ```javascript
 switch(expression) {
   case x: